DevZibah/Tita/README.md

 -cd Frontend,
-Use yarn or npm to install packages, npm install, yarn.
+Use yarn or npm to install packages, npm install, yarn install.

 -Start the application,
+npm run dev
+or
-yarn start.
+yarn run dev.

-Note: An env file should be created to store your environment variables.

 ## Want to contribute to TITA Platform?
 -Pull requests are the best way to propose changes to the codebase.
-Would you like to add/remove anything to make Recycler better?
+Would you like to add/remove anything to make TITA better?
 Follow these steps:
 -Fork the repository and make a branch off of main.
 -Changes should be made and a pull request should be opened.
 -Alternatively, you can open a issue and we will respond as soon as possible.